literalplus/minotopiacore/CONTRIBUTING.md

 # MinoTopiaCore contribution terms

-If you contribute code, concepts or anything else to this project, you agree that these contributions be bundled with this project and licensed under its license, which can be found at `bootstrap/src/main/resources/LICENSE.txt` or obtained by sending an email to `xxyy98+mtclicense@gmail.com`.
+If you contribute code, concepts or anything else to this project, you agree that these contributions be bundled with this project and licensed under the project's license, as specified in the `LICENSE` file.

 # Code style